igormironchik/qt-widgets-on-real-example/chapter01/view.md

 }
 ```

 This is really simple.
-Now we just need to create object of View class and set it
+Now we just need to create an object of View class and set it
-as central widget to main window.
-UI part is ready to display GIF image.
+as a central widget to the main window.
+UI part is ready to display a GIF image.
 And in the next
 chapter we will open GIF with Magick++ and use API of our UI classes to set the
 sequence of frames.